 Shotgun microphones: these mics are made with shock mounts that reduce noise made from mechanical vibrations around it.
 This mic is able to hone in on the sounds that are directly in front of it.
 Surrounding ambient sounds on the sides and behind the mic won’t be picked up.
 It’s great to use both indoors and outdoors.

 Lavalier microphones: these mics are small microphones typically used for speaking applications in order to allow for hands-free operation.
-Usually they come with small clips for attaching to the speaker’s clothes.
+Usually, they come with small clips for attaching to the speaker’s clothes.

 Handheld microphones: these microphones can either be wired or wireless and are handheld by the interviewer or speaker.
 They are useful for run-and-gun interviews in noisy environments where you don’t have the time for a lavalier.

 Your video’s lighting is, in some ways, more important than the camera you pick to shoot with.
 While you can have a powerful camera, you can’t capture a good image if the scene is too dark or bright.
 Some lights you can look into for your setup are softboxes.
 They emulate natural, soft lighting that mimics the look of light from a window.
-You want to keep the temperature of your light as daylight, because it’s the more natural, flattering light when hitting people’s faces.
+You want to keep the temperature of your light as daylight because it’s the more natural, flattering light when hitting people’s faces.

 Overall, it’s good to have lights that don’t cast harsh shadows on you or your subject.
 To decrease the intensity of the light, use a white diffusion panel.
 You can also opt to use Umbrella lights.
 They’re soft lights and are much more controlled lights than soft boxes.
 The light gets reflected from the silver interior layer of the umbrella.
-They are good for backdrops and on-locations shoots.
+They are suitable for backdrops and on-location shoots.